amazon-archives/aws-sdk-unity/readme.md

-# AWS SDK for Unity
+# AWS Mobile SDK for Unity
 The [AWS Mobile SDK for Unity](http://aws.amazon.com/mobile/sdk/) contains a set of .NET classes that enables games written with Unity to utilize AWS services.
 Supported AWS services currently include: Amazon Cognito, Amazon S3, and Amazon DynamoDB.
 The AWS Unity SDK also contains sample code that illustrate how to call AWS services from a Unity Game.

 ## Requirements